 - The state seeking extradition has 30 days to receive the transferred prisoner.
 Failure to do so may result in a custody release.

-Can a felony warrant be issued without a formal charge?
+Can a felony warrant be issued without the suspect knowing?

-What are the consequences of having a felony warrant?
+What are the consequences of having a felony warrant issued against you?